menu

 System.String

-The name of the field by which the items will be grouped.
-The default value is String.Empty, which means no grouping is applied.
+The name of the field for grouping.
+The default value is string.Empty.

 Remarks